 So what is the best camera for cycling?
 Is there a product that can claim to be the best bike action cam?
-Let’s see what we find out.
+Let’s see what we find out for the year 2023.

-Recently action cameras have turned into the staple of mountain biking, many bicycle tourers went intensively into vlogging, and even road cyclists are starting to use action cams, especially cycling safety cams.
+Recently action cameras have turned into the staple of mountain biking, many bicycle tourers and bikepackers went intensively into vlogging, and even road cyclists are starting to use action cams, especially cycling safety cams.

 You rarely see a single rider who doesn’t have one of these strapped on his/her helmet or on the handlebars (or chest, or… we’ll see).

 Due to this huge and ever-growing demand, there are many manufacturers who have introduced new action cameras on the market.
 GoPro is a world-renowned brand, but are still GoPro the best bicycle cameras?

 There are many others like Sony, Garmin, and Olympus which are coming out with impressive stuff.
 And then a plethora of cheap Chinese brands that are getting better and better.